bgarciamoura/gh-actions-template/README.md

 # GH Actions Template

-This repo aims to be my personal template to create new repositories with predefined workflows.
+Thanks to be here!!!

-The goal is keep this repo updated with new workflows when there's a need of that.
+The main goal of this repo is to keep all my github workflows in the same place and be a personal template to create new repositories.

 <details>